 - Loss of the support/love/guidance of the deceased

 - Loss of property due to the death (vehicles etc.)

-- Other financial losses or hardship suffered as the result of a wrongful death
+- Other financial losses or hardship suffered

 The courts decide the level of damages you may be entitled using a wide range of affecting parameters such as future earnings potential of the decedent, your relationship to the deceased and the level of loss and suffering you have incurred.